PCOS: From symptoms to self-advocacy. Get the handbook

 Basal body temperature during the menstrual cycle

-Taking your body temperature as soon as you wake up and while you are still in bed can help you predict ovulation.
+Checking your body temperature as soon as you wake up and while you are still in bed can help you predict when you are ovulating.

 A day after ovulation, the BBT rises, and it continues to rise until you get your period.
 This rise in the temperature is slight (about 0.5 to one degree Fahrenheit).